Antrim Coast: Drive the Causeway Coastal Route

 londonderry derry northern ireland

 This city goes by two names, which makes it a bit of a controversy to some and a source of jokes to others.
-We won’t go into the history and politics here, but if you’re interested you can learn more about the Derry~Londonderry name debate in this article.
-Let’s just say that it is probably best for you to call it Derry while you’re in Northern Ireland.
+If you’re interested, you can learn more about the Derry~Londonderry name debate in this article.
+Let's just say that it is probably best for you to call it Derry while you're in Northern Ireland.

 Derry is a perfectly preserved 17th-century walled city and is one of the finest walled cities in all of Europe.
 Aside from the walls, this historic city also boasts a beautiful setting and architecture, as well as a thriving arts and culture scene.